 Allow your heart to soften and feel.
 It’s ugly, it’s scary, and it’s ok to feel.

 That’s the message that I’ve been telling myself as I’m unraveling it all.
-So bless you and your heart, here we go!jayalove-logo 2016There’s so much sexual violence out there right now.
+So bless you and your heart, here we go!There’s so much sexual violence out there right now.
 Cosby, Priests raping little boys, coaches raping athletes, college athletes raping young women.
 The list goes on and on.
 Not to mention all the rapes that happen to children, from inside the families, from neighbors and even kids down the street.
 There really is a strong and fully functioning rape culture.

 So if you haven’t experienced any kind of sexual violence in your life and are wondering what the big fuss is all about, read this please.
 If you wonder why women don’t do a better job protecting themselves, or do stupid stuff like drink too much, then get raped, please read this…